 Saturday, leaving by 7:15am, returning after dark

-This is an evolving trip out to Annapolis to go daysailing, catch a late lunch, then bike back towards DC, with minimal or no driving involved.
+This is an evolving trip out to Annapolis to go daysailing, have lunch, and enjoy bicycling on a series of off-street trails.

 Sign up below, email or call/text me to be invited.
 I will draw from the sign up sheet first, then capriciously through my list of potentail crew to coordinate a specific Saturday.
 The ideal group size is 3-4 people, including me.
 If you're joining me for the first time, we'll probably talk or get together beforehand about the details of this event.